How to write a fairy tale

 The moral lesson the story is designed to communicate must be made apparent in the story’s conclusion.

-Supporting Activity #5
+Fairy Tale Teaching Activity #5

-There’s little to do here regarding the opening sentence as it’s done for the student.
+There’s little to do here regarding the opening sentence, as it’s done for the student.

 However, later, when the student has decided on their story arc, they must also decide on what moment to start their story.